Bitcoin cryptocurrency investment is becoming popular in Nigeria!

 Basically, the intention of the team behind the platform is to make CoinSwitch anonymous exchange platform.

-Binance crypto trading platform
+Binance crypto platform

-Binance is a cryptocurrency trading platform that was launched in 2017 after their Initial Coin Offering (ICO).
+Binance is a cryptocurrency exchange platform that was launched in 2017 after their Initial Coin Offering (ICO).
 Though still very young in the crypto space, it has come to be known as ‘The world’s leading crypto trading platform’ in the market.

 Despite it being a global exchange, there are restrictions for users from up to 13 states of the USA (United States of America).